 Hospitalists assume formal and informal leadership roles in the hospital system and community.
 In their individual institutions, hospitalists are responsible for the management and coordination of patient care.
-This role requires advocating for patients, building consensus, and balancing the needs of individual patients with the resources available to the hospital.
-On a daily basis, hospitalists must work in teams and exemplify essential leadership behaviors.
-Hospitalists lead efforts to identify, assess, and improve patient outcomes, resource use, cost-effectiveness, and quality of inpatient medical care.
-In the larger community, hospitalists lead innovations in hospital medicine research and education and the delivery of healthcare.
+This role requires advocating for the patient, building consensus, and balancing the needs of individual patients with the resources available to the hospital.
+Hospitalists also lead efforts to assess, identify and improve patient outcomes, resource utilization, cost-effectiveness, and quality of inpatient medical care.
+In the larger community, hospitalists lead innovations in hospital medicine research and education and the delivery of health care.